 An orangery is an investment in your home just like any other extension, renovation or addition.
 Just like any form investment, you want to make sure that it’s a safe and smart one.
 Whilst there’s always a risk when investing money, it’s your job to minimise that risk as much as possible.

-With that in mind, a common question that we get asked is: “how long does an orangery last?”
+Along with "what is an orangery?", a common question we're asked is: “how long does an orangery last?”

 An orangery wouldn’t be a smart investment if you needed to replace windows every 5 years, or refurb the roof or rebuild walls.
 However, a quality built orangery isn’t like that.
 Our orangeries are built to last just like (or longer than) the rest of your home.
 Here’s why: